 Toni Wolff, colleague and presumable lover of Carl Jung, identified four feminine archetypes: Mother, the Amazon, the Hetaira, and the Medial.
 Wolff at the first glance comes closer, but her model is a male-centered quadruple (male Anima structure) instead a male-female archetype symmetry: This is most evident in Wolff’s definition of the Amazon, who represents more a female in good contact with her Animus, furthermore the semi-divine Queen is missing, while her Hetaira is not quite a full lover.

 Emma Jung, the wife of C.G.
 Jung, wrote two very concise papers about Animus and Anima.
 Those two functional complexes represent symmetrically the personality component of the opposite sex and, at the same time the image of the opposite sex.
 By their fundamental nature, Animus and Anima symbolize primal masculinity and and femininity in general.
 In other words, the Anima figures represent the archetype of the feminine.
-Emma Jung gives various narratives of the Great Mother like Cybele, the Prophetess and the Love Goddess and animal or mixed human-animal semi-goddess motives like the swan-maiden in the Edda.
+Emma Jung gives various narratives of the Great Mother like Cybele, of Prophetess and the Love Goddess and animal or mixed human-animal semi-goddess motives like the swan-maiden in the Edda.
 Emma Jung refers to her husband, stating the male archetype is the one of meaning and the female archetype primarily of life.
 And indeed, life as such to me is about birth and death – between is wisdom, spirituality and individuation (redemption), if one is unlucky only staring at the Dow Jones.